wintersandroid/grunt-svg-polymer-icons/README.md

     options: {
       prefix : 'icon-', // This will prefix each ID
       svg: {
-        iconWidth : 40, // optional set the iconWidth property on the element
-        iconHeight: 35, // option set the iconWidth property on the element
-        iconSize: 30, // optional, set the iconSize property on the element.

       },
       polymer: {
+        iconWidth : 40, // optional set the iconWidth property on the element.
+        iconHeight: 35, // option set the iconWidth property on the element.
+        iconSize: 30, // optional, set the iconSize property on the element.
         iconsetImport: "/shared_components/core-iconset-svg.html", // the iconset import
         iconsetElement: "core-iconset-svg" // the element to extend.